-“I was rendered immobile, unable to come to his aid.”
-Loki said, more to Sif than the others as he felt her expression reflected a belief that he had neglected to help his brother or had hesitated to do so out of cowardice.
+“I was rendered immobile, unable to come to his aid,” Loki said, more to Sif than the others as he felt her expression reflected a belief that he had neglected to help his brother or had hesitated to do so out of cowardice.

 An assistant to the healer, far younger than she, left the healer’s side and approached the group that now lined up along the wall on the opposite side of the room.

-The assistant’s shoulders drooped slightly, perhaps imperceptibly to the others, though Loki with his keen eyes that took note of the smallest details noticed.
+The assistant’s shoulders drooped slightly, perhaps imperceptibly to the others, though Loki who took note of the smallest details noticed.
 Trepidation grew within him as he knew that couldn’t be a good sign.

 “We’re doing everything we can.
 He’s in the best of hands,” The assistant answered the Queen of Asgard with what Loki recognized to be an obvious dodge before she turned away from those assembled, hastening back to the healer’s side.

 “My son…” Frigga wept, Loki pulling her close to him, embracing her to lend her what little comfort he could in her profound anguish.